Dr. Lauro's bio coming soon!

 Although Dr. Myers loved her career in equine medicine, she also always enjoyed small animals and small animal medicine.
 In 1998 she opted to give up equine medicine and pursue a career in small animal medicine.
 She has never regretted this change.
 She feels that this change of venue has allowed her professional life great variety and enjoyment.

-Dr. Myers lives in Blue Bell with her husband Irv and their furry kid Elijah their rescued domestic short hair kitty.
+Dr. Myers lives in Blue Bell with her husband Irv and their rescued domestic short hair kitty Elijah.
 Dr. Myers is an instrument-rated private pilot and she also enjoys skiing, golf, scuba diving and hiking in her free time.

 Drew has been a Pennsylvania resident his whole life.
 Born in Northeast Philadelphia, Drew attended high school at William Tennent in Warminster and pursued his undergraduate studies at Penn State University (a die-hard Nittany Lion fan, it is rumored he bleeds blue and white).